 2nd Case Report

-The authors presented a case of TB pericarditis and cardiac tamponade diagnosed simultaneously with COVID-19.
+The authors presented a case of TB pericarditis with cardiac tamponade diagnosed simultaneously with COVID-19.

 A man aged 52 years with chronic kidney disease who was not on hemodialysis was admitted with shortness of breath, fluid overload, and hypoxemia.
 He tested positive for SARS-CoV-2 and was treated with steroids, remdesevir, tocilizumab, and hemodialysis.

-The pericardial fluid was positive for acid-fast bacilli and adenosine deaminase, therefore, anti-TB therapy was started.
-His state was further aggravated by septic shock and cardiac arrest.
-Even though there was a reaccumulated pericardial effusion, there was no tamponade, suggesting a partial response to the TB treatment.
+The pericardial fluid was positive for acid-fast bacilli and adenosine deaminase.
+Anti-TB therapy was started.
+Subsequent echocardiography demonstrated a reaccumulated pericardial effusion, but there was no tamponade, suggesting a partial response to the anti-TB treatment.
+However, the patient’s condition further deteriorated with the development of septic shock and cardiac arrest.

 Journal Reference